BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 This is more or less the usual process I take whenever I learn a new topic from online resources, only this time I'll be making it public.
 I'll be focusing on the cloud provider AWS.

+For a slightly more readable version, check this post out here

 ## The plan